Florida Living Trust FAQs

-No. Transfers into your Revocable Living Trust have no effect on your property taxes.
+No. Transfers into your Revocable Living Trust do not impact property taxes.

 If I'm part owner of property, can I transfer my share into a Living Trust?

 Usually.
-Your share can go into the trust without changing the interests owned by others.
-However, your deed must be reviewed to determine if there is a probability of transfer.
+Your share can go into the Trust without changing the interests owned by others.
+However, your deed must be reviewed to determine if there is a possibility of transfer.

 Can’t I use an office supply form to create a Living Trust without assistance?